Originally published in October 2024. Last updated on February 24, 2025.

 Your website is an important piece of your pest control SEO.
 Beyond having the right pages, it needs to be easy for visitors to use, fast to load, and professional-looking.

-Use this checklists to optimize your pest control website for search engines:
+Use this checklist to optimize your pest control website for search engines:

 - Does your website have a simple layout that’s free of clutter?